 Take your education to the next degree

 Students can now work toward bachelor’s degrees in Santa Fe.
-New Mexico Highlands University, the Institute of American Indian Arts, New Mexico State University and the University of New Mexico join SFCC in the Santa Fe Higher Education Center to bring students an affordable, convenient way to achieve a bachelor’s or master’s degree without leaving Santa Fe.
+New Mexico Highlands University, the University of New Mexico, Northern New Mexico College and Bellevue University join SFCC in the Santa Fe Higher Education Center to bring students an affordable, convenient way to achieve a bachelor’s or master’s degree without leaving Santa Fe.

 The mission of the Santa Fe Higher Education Center is to be a model higher education consortium focused on expanding educational opportunities to the citizens of Santa Fe and the surrounding service area.
 Lower division courses, certificates and associate degrees offered by Santa Fe Community College are enhanced by partnerships with four-year institutions to bring affordable, accessible bachelor’s degree and graduate programs to Santa Fe and the region.

 Under the provisions of the Learning Center Act [21-16A NMSA 1978], the members of the SFCC Governing Board also serve as members of the Learning Center (LC) District Board.
 The LC District Board is a separate entity; it is responsible for overseeing HEC operations and contracting with higher education institutions to offer accredited educational programs and services.